Tomás Vodanovic

-Tomás Vodanovic Escudero (born October 15, 1990) is a Chilean sociologist and politician who has served as mayor of Maipú since 2021.
-A member of Revolución Democrática and the Frente Amplio coalition, Vodanovic is considered an ally of President Gabriel Boric.
+Tomás Vodanovic Escudero (born 15 October 1990) is a Chilean sociologist and politician who has served as mayor of Maipú since 2021.
+A member of the Broad Front party, Vodanovic is considered an ally of former president Gabriel Boric.

 He was re-elected in the 2024 municipal elections, obtaining 70% of the vote and more than 227,000 ballots in his favor against Enrique Bassaletti, becoming the elected mayor with the highest number of votes in Chilean history.

 Before entering politics, Vodanovic volunteered in non-governmental organizations (NGOs) focused on strengthening education in vulnerable communities, which inspired his later political work.
-In 2017, he joined Revolución Democrática, where he served as territorial chief for Deputy Pablo Vidal and later as his chief of staff (2018–2020).
+In 2017, he joined Democratic Revolution, where he served as territorial chief for deputy Pablo Vidal and later as his chief of staff (2018–2020).

 Early life and education

 Born in Santiago, he is the son of Jaime Vodanovic and María Isabel Escudero.
-He studied at Colegio Cumbres in Las Condes and earned a degree in sociology from the Pontificia Universidad Católica de Chile.
+He studied at Cumbres School in Las Condes, and earned a degree in sociology from the Pontifical Catholic University of Chile.
 He later completed the Global Competitiveness Leadership Program at Georgetown University, attending on a scholarship granted for his volunteer experience.

 At age 20, Vodanovic founded the NGO Formando Chile, which he led for eight years, promoting equal access to education.
 Between 2015 and 2017, he collaborated with the foundation Enseña Chile as a History and Geography teacher at the Carlos Prats School in Huechuraba and the School of Graphic Industry in San Miguel.

-In late 2020, he resigned from his position in Congress and ran for the mayoralty of Maipú through the Frente Amplio coalition’s primaries.
-After winning, he became the coalition’s official candidate in the 2021 municipal elections, defeating incumbent Cathy Barriga with 90,284 votes.
+In late 2020, he resigned from his position in Congress and ran for the mayoralty of Maipú through the Broad Front coalition's primaries.
+After winning, he became the coalition's official candidate in the 2021 municipal elections, defeating incumbent Cathy Barriga with 90,284 votes.